helloaditya04/ML_CSE-35_23053793/28. Column Transformer/README.md

-# What is column Transformer?
+# What is Column Transformer?

 Column Transformer allows the application of different transformations to different subsets of features, enabling tailored preprocessing for various types of data.